yeates/cfr-and-her-variant/README.md

 # cfr-and-her-variant
-CFR(Counterfactual Regret Minimization) algorithm is a important method for solving imperfect information game, and proved to be workable relative to DRL. this code repo about realization of CFR basic method and related variants.
+CFR(Counterfactual Regret Minimization) algorithm is a important method for solving imperfect information game, and proved to be workable relative to DRL.
+This code repo about realization of CFR basic method and related variants.

 ## already done
-TBD
+1. regret matching

 ## pancake